-Breakthru starts with a call for proposals in the form of an application, 60-second video pitch, and executive summary.
-In this section you can link your video pitch only.
-A fully completed application is also required.
-You can download the application in the Participant Handbook section below.
+Breakthru starts with a call for proposals in the form of an application, a 60-second video pitch, and an executive summary.
+In addition to these, each team will be required to submit an $85 entrant fee.
+You can access the application in the next section.
+Be sure to review the Breakthru Participant Handbook section below which includes all of the competition's terms and conditions.

 Individuals and teams can enter Breakthru.
 To participate in the competition, submissions must demonstrate the following: